 The concept of a light rail train system in and around the city seems a logical and particularly ideal solution that could relatively quickly become a reality and benefit Edinburgh in its entirety by making transport services more accessible by giving people real choice about travel options.

 It has been said on many occasions, that the congestion problems in Edinburgh cannot be solved in isolation, so the often talked about reopening of the Edinburgh South Suburban Railway (ESSR) to passenger traffic, as one heavy rail option on its own and the reintroduction of tram lines as another, is clearly not going to be a final long term solution.
-This is because the current gridlock experienced in the Edinburgh area on a daily basis, is a much bigger and wider problem to overcome, both now and in the future, which would indicate that an extensive light rail train option operating practically all off-road, could help to resolve.
+However, the ESSR could and would form the backbone of this light rail train proposal.
+This is simply because the current gridlock experienced in the Edinburgh area on a daily basis, is now a much bigger and wider problem to overcome, both now and in the future, which would indicate that an extensive light rail train option operating practically all off-road, would help to resolve.

 Although light rail tram and train solutions remain an under-developed initiative in this country, a light rail train project in the Edinburgh area could simulate a collective approach, which would not only create a successful transport network but also shaping urban design and acting as a tool for regeneration.
 To enable Edinburgh to move forward with confidence in these challenging times and to avoid ever increasing gridlock it has to look at a more comprehensive transport solution to address the current inadequacies.